Paulimti/Scientific-calculator/README.md

 # Scientific-calculator
- mini projoct on scientific calculator with TUI.
+ mini projoct on scientific calculator with TUI and GUI.